OpenNebula/docs/source/integration/infrastructure_integration/devel-cloudbursting.rst

 This guide will show you how to develop a new driver for OpenNebula to interact with an external cloud provider.

-Cloud bursting is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
-The remote provider could be a commercial Cloud service, such as Amazon EC2, or Microsoft Azure, or a partner infrastructure running a different OpenNebula instance.
+Cloud bursting, or hybrid cloud, is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
+The remote provider could be a commercial Cloud service, such as Amazon EC2 or Microsoft Azure, or a partner infrastructure running a different OpenNebula instance.
 Such support for cloud bursting enables highly scalable hosting environments.
 For more information on this model see the :ref:`Cloud Bursting overview <introh>`

 The remote cloud provider will be included in the OpenNebula host pool like any other physical host of your infrastructure:

 .. code::

-    $ onehost create remote_provider im_provider vmm_provider tm_dummy dummy
+    $ onehost create remote_provider im_provider vmm_provider

     $ onehost list
       ID NAME            CLUSTER   RVM      ALLOCATED_CPU      ALLOCATED_MEM STAT